All Sermons

 Introduction (அறிமுகம்)

 Jesus told a surprising parable in Luke 16 about a steward who was about to be fired for wasting his master's goods.
-Instead of giving up, the steward acted quickly and shrewdly to prepare for his future.
-The master commended him -- not for dishonesty, but for his urgency and foresight.
+Instead of giving up, this dishonest manager acted quickly and shrewdly to prepare for his future.
+Remarkably, the master commended him—not for his dishonesty, but for his urgency and foresight in securing his tomorrow.

-The question Jesus raises is this: if an unjust steward acts with such urgency about his earthly future, how much more should we act with urgency about eternity?
+The question Jesus raises pierces our hearts: if an unjust steward acts with such urgency about his earthly future, how much more should we act with urgency about eternity?
+We are all stewards of God's resources, and one day we must give an account.

 We Must Give an Account (நாம் கணக்கு ஒப்புவிக்க வேண்டும்)